-Once you have the Industry Standard PDF spec sheets, you will need a model of each part that is a perfect representation of the standard.
+Once you have the standards PDF spec sheets from the correct SDO, you will need a model of each part that is a perfect representation of the standard.
 This is a common fail point for compliance with the standards.

-Many companies create Industry Standard libraries for their engineers to use.
+Many companies create standards libraries for their engineers to use.
 The problem is the standards are constantly changing.

-One way to ensure the models of the Industry Standards your engineers are using are compliant is to use 3D CAD models that are certified by the SDO.
+One way to ensure the models of the standards your engineers are using are compliant is to use 3D CAD models that are certified by the SDO.
 We partner with AIA, SAE, and ASME to offer certified 3D CAD models through IHS Markit.

 By using the certified models, you can ensure your engineers are in compliance with the standards.